Achieving fast high-fidelity optimal control of many-body quantum dynamics: Unified Optimal Control

 Nevertheless, if the error sources are unknown and the model cannot be sufficiently refined to an acceptable degree then a $\vec u^*$ found by open-loop control is inadequate. \\

 \textit{Closed-loop. ---} The primary strength of closed-loop control lies in integrating the experiment itself in the optimization objective.
 This model-free approach allows $J\st{experiment}(\vec u)$ to be optimized directly and robustness towards fluctuations is achieved more naturally, given that they are not too large.
 Within this paradigm, gradients can in principle be calculated by finite differences but this is typically too impractical \cite{leng2019robust}.
+(This is true regardless of how experimentally accessible the optimized observable is, e.g. fidelity, density of defects, or the rescaled average variance in Sec.~\ref{sec:statetransfer}.)
 By instead employing derivative-free direct search approaches, requiring only evaluation of $J\st{experiment}$ itself, the numerical programming effort is significantly reduced since it can be outsourced to off-the-shelf ``blackbox'' optimization implementations.
-These approaches are enabled in large by the widely adopted \cite{muller2021one,caneva2011chopped} \textsc{crab} (chopped random basis) technique which in full generality decomposes the control on a set of parametrized functions $\{f_l(t;\vec \theta)\}_{l=1}^L$

-where $\vec \theta \in \mathbb{R}^M$ are now the optimization parameters.
-By choosing an appropriate set of functions, e.g. Fourier components where $\vec \theta$ represents expansion coefficients and randomized phases and frequencies, the search space is both significantly reduced ($M$ in the low-mid tens \cite{sorensen2018quantum,sorensen2020optimization} are often appropriate) and focused on certain ``realistic'' control shapes.
+These approaches are enabled in large by the widely adopted \textsc{crab} technique \cite{muller2021one,caneva2011chopped} discussed in Sec.~\ref{sec:statetransfer}.
+By choosing an appropriate set of functions, e.g. Fourier components where the expansion coefficients play the role of optimization parameters, the search space is both significantly reduced and focused on certain realistic control shapes.

-However, the initial practicality of restricting the search space to a limited set of basis functions may not be ideal because there is no guarantee that the ultimately best solutions are captured by the parametrization.
-Additionally, parallelization is greatly prohibited because the optimization runs on (possibly singular) experimental hardware. \\
+However, as also discussed in Sec.~\ref{sec:statetransfer}, derivative-free methods are practically limited in the number of optimization parameters, and this potentially obfuscates the ultimately best implementable solutions.
+Additionally, parallelization is greatly prohibited because the optimization relies on evaluating the cost on (possibly singular) experimental hardware. \\

 \textit{Unified-loop. ---} Open- and closed-loop control thus have distinct and individual advantages and disadvantages.
 The fundamental goal of either approach is the same and combining these in a complementary unified-loop approach appears sensible \cite{egger2014adaptive}.
 Such meta-iterative techniques can be strengthened further by also including model calibration \cite{wittler2021integrated}.